fmgornick/dynamic-envoy/readme.md

 > you can get a bit more of a detailed explanation of the flags [here](#flags)

-4. If no flags changed, go to https://localhost:7777 or https://localhost:8888.
+3. If no flags changed, go to https://localhost:7777 or https://localhost:8888.
 Make sure to append the paths specified in the databag backend objects in order to route to a valid upstream.

-5. you can add / delete / modify / move files to the directory the application is watching and see as the envoy configuration updates real time.
+4. you can add / delete / modify / move files to the directory the application is watching (**default**: `./databags`) and see as the envoy configuration updates real time.

 ### <a name="docker"></a> run using docker
 the much simpler approach is to use docker.
 To get everything running properly, you must first generate an SSL cert by running `./add-cert.sh hostname`.

-Now it's just a matter of setting variables.
-This project should contain a `.env` file which you can use to change listener ports as well as the directory this app will watch.
+docker-compose sets flags based on environment variables defined in the  [`.env`](https://git.target.com/FletcherGornick/dynamic-proxy/blob/main/.env) file, and you can edit the file to alter some of the settings of the dynamic-proxy.
+You can view the meaning of all the possible flags [here](#flags).

 Once you set the environment variables, you can just run `docker compose up -d`.
 This will mount the databag directory onto my `fmgornick/dynamic-proxy` image running on a container titled "app", and can recieve updates when you make changes.

 There's also an `envoyproxy/envoy-dev` image running on the container "proxy" which depends on the "app" container.
 With all this set up, you can alter the directory being watched by the "app" container and it should automatically update the changes and send them to the "proxy" container.

-You can see the output of the containers by running
+You can see the output of the containers by running...
 ```sh
 # to see output of envoy proxy
 docker logs proxy